 1987 Bo Jackson Topps Tiffany Future Stars RC #170

-Another Tiffany card with the wording Future Stars depicted across the bottom.
+Another Tiffany card with the wording Future Stars is depicted across the bottom.

 The card is numbered #170 and the card shows Jackson tracking down a pop fly in the outfield.